Chile

 Historical emissions

-Historical emissions from 1990 to 2022 were taken from the PRIMAP National Historical Greenhouse Gas Emissions Database (Gütschow and Pflüger, 2023).
-The data is provided in AR4.
+Historical emissions from 1990 to 2023 were taken from the PRIMAP National Historical Greenhouse Gas Emissions Database (Gütschow & Pflüger, 2023).
+The data is provided in AR5.

-LULUCF data from 1990 to 2020 is taken from the Greenhouse Gas Inventory presented alongside Chile’s Fifth Biennial Update Report to the UNFCCC (Ministerio del Medio Ambiente, 2023).
+LULUCF data from 1990 to 2022 is taken from the Chile’s National Greenhouse Gas Inventory (INGEI) presented alongside Chile’s First Biennial Transparency Report (BTR1) to the UNFCCC (Ministerio del Medio Ambiente, 2023a).
+2023 LULUCF data comes from preliminary estimates presented elsewhere in the BTR1.

 NDC and other targets

 No assumptions or calculations were made with respect to the unconditional NDC target for 2030 as it already included an absolute target for emissions excl.
 LULUCF.
 The NDC also included a peak year (2025) and an emissions budget (excl.
-LULUCF) for the period between 2020 and 2030 (Government of Chile, 2020a).
+LULUCF) for the period between 2020 and 2030 (Gobierno de Chile, 2020).
 These numbers were taken directly into our calculations and no additional assumptions were needed.
+Chile’s BTR1 clarifies that NDC monitoring uses IPCC AR5 GWPs, which we assume also applies to the target itself.

 Current policy projections